About Us

 Pets are the main source of companionship for many people.
 It has been heart-rending to learn how many seniors living right here in the Richmond area are forced to relinquish their pets due to economic hardships.
 The cost of even basic pet care can be too much for someone on a fixed income.

-Our research into the market and meetings with leaders of animal care non-profits has helped us understand numerous ways that we can help.
+Our research into the market and meetings with leaders of animal care non-profits helped us understand numerous ways that we can help.